netdata/netdata-ui/src/components/table/README.md

   Also, `verticalGutter` value should be added to each item calculated height, to maintain sizes accurate.

+- `itemKey` - works the same way as default `react-window` lists prop with same name, but our wrapper always puts `{orderedRows}` inside `data` argument object, which contains flattened and ordered array of all rows (including group headers), which could be used for generating keys.

 **Note on tradeoffs and usage**

 1. Requires numeric width and height of the container. `useMeasure` from `react-use` handles